kubermatic/kubermatic/docs/proposals/user-cluster-mla.md

 #### Alertmanager

 As mentioned above, for sending alerts generated from the logs and metrics gathered in the Seed Cluster, we will deploy a single Cortex-Alertmanager instance.
-To connect it to the Loki infrastructure we will deploy a Loki Ruler instance ( which connects to Loki Ingester).
+To connect it to the Loki infrastructure, we will deploy a Loki Ruler instance ( which connects to Loki Ingester).
 The following picture demonstrates the authentication and authorization flow when users access Alertmanager: